WARNING: FULL SPOILERS FOR STAR WARS: THE LAST JEDI BELOW

 ‘Let the past die’ is a line that runs throughout the film, but here we see it in the flesh, or the fire so to speak.
 It has the metaphor of failure looming over it, courtesy of Yoda’s message.
 One could see these as negative sentiments, dilapidating the optimistic aura of the Jedi and their lore.
 But this lore, this past is not important, as Yoda suggests.
 Neither is the constant need for success.
 Yoda’s lesson about failure can be expanded for the film as a whole, related to the theme of expectation.

 History creates heroes, villains, epic narratives for life.
 Star Wars is one of these narratives and it will never die.
-It also revels in its success stories, to teach us how to better ourselves.
+History also revels in its success stories, to teach us how to better ourselves.
 Star Wars does the same: Luke’s success in coercing his father, Darth Vader (David Prowse/James Earl Jones) to turn back to the light, is inspiring.
 But the past does not teach the most important lesson: failure leads to success, disappointment is inevitable, it is about coming to terms with that fact that one can move on from it.
 What franchise, other than Star Wars, can be more appropriate to the notion of the indisputability of dissatisfaction?

 Even more specifically, for the character of Luke, the key to this lesson is his physical and emotional reaction: through the power of the Force, he meets with Kylo Ren on the battlefield, distracting him in order to allow Rey and co. to escape the clutches of the First Order, to fight another day.
 His message for Kylo?
 Luke is no longer the last Jedi, the Resistance will fight on, the war is not over, his death is meaningless to Kylo’s cause.
 Luke, rather than bathing himself in immense power and significance, reduces himself to a mere ghost, passing away in solitude, in peace, committing a simple act for the greater good.
 How can this willingness to sacrifice everything for a slither of hope be considered a betrayal of Luke’s character?
 Because we expected him to lift the entire army of the First Order off the ground and throw him into the stratosphere?
 Why is power and glory Luke’s definitive trait, when, as a sentinel for good, he should simply desire the chance to protect those he cares for, those he believes will carry on the work of the Jedi?